-- If breastfeeding and monthly bleeding has not returned, can start POPs at any time (6 weeks or more after giving birth, or sooner depending on provider's clinical judgment) without a back-up method. - If monthly bleeding has returned, POPs can be started within the first 5 days after the start of monthly bleeding without a back-up method. - If it has been more than 6 months since giving birth or if monthly bleeding has returned, but it is not within the first 5 days after the start of monthly bleeding, POPs can be started any time if you are reasonably certain you are not pregnant.
+- If breastfeeding and monthly bleeding has not returned, can start POPs at any time without a back-up method. - If monthly bleeding has returned, POPs can be started within the first 5 days after the start of monthly bleeding without a back-up method. - If it has been more than 6 months since giving birth or if monthly bleeding has returned, but it is not within the first 5 days after the start of monthly bleeding, POPs can be started any time if you are reasonably certain you are not pregnant.
 But a back-up method, like a condom, should be used for the first 2 days. - Take 1 pill every day, at the same time of day.
 When a packet finishes, start another pack the very next day. - Don't miss a day or take the pill late.
 You may want to take the pill when you do something that you do every day, like washing your face or brushing your teeth.